Paleolithic: Social organization

-Middle Paleolithic societies, unlike Lower Paleolithic and early Neolithic ones, consisted of bands that ranged from 20–30 or 25–100 members and were usually nomadic.
+Middle Paleolithic societies, unlike Lower Paleolithic and early Neolithic ones, consisted of bands that ranged from 20 to 30 or 25–100 members and were usually nomadic.
 These bands were formed by several families.
-Bands sometimes joined together into larger "macrobands" for activities such as acquiring mates and celebrations or where resources were abundant.
+Bands sometimes joined into larger "macrobands" for activities such as acquiring mates and celebrations or where resources were abundant.
 By the end of the Paleolithic era (c.
 10,000 BP), people began to settle down into permanent locations, and began to rely on agriculture for sustenance in many locations.
 Much evidence exists that humans took part in long-distance trade between bands for rare commodities (such as ochre, which was often used for religious purposes such as ritual) and raw materials, as early as 120,000 years ago in Middle Paleolithic.
 Inter-band trade may have appeared during the Middle Paleolithic because trade between bands would have helped ensure their survival by allowing them to exchange resources and commodities such as raw materials during times of relative scarcity (i.e. famine, drought).
 Like in modern hunter-gatherer societies, individuals in Paleolithic societies may have been subordinate to the band as a whole.
 Both Neanderthals and modern humans took care of the elderly members of their societies during the Middle and Upper Paleolithic.

 Some sources claim that most Middle and Upper Paleolithic societies were possibly fundamentally egalitarian and may have rarely or never engaged in organized violence between groups (i.e. war).